Vanna White

-Vanna Marie White (née Rosich; born February 18, 1957) is an American television personality and game show personality.
+Vanna Marie White (née Rosich; born February 18, 1957) is an American television personality.
 She is best known as the co-host of the game show Wheel of Fortune, a position she has held since 1982.
 She began her career as a model while studying fashion, competing in Miss Georgia USA in 1978.
 In addition to her work on Wheel of Fortune, she has played minor characters or appeared as herself in many films and television series, and is the author of the 1987 autobiography Vanna Speaks.
 She also participates in real-estate investment, owns the yarn brand Vanna's Choice, and is a patron of St. Jude Children's Research Hospital.

 Early life

 Vanna Marie Rosich was born on February 18, 1957, near North Myrtle Beach in Horry County, South Carolina.
-She is the daughter of Joan Marie (Nicholas) and Miguel Angel Rosich.
-According to census records, her paternal (Rosich) second great-grandparents were Spanish immigrants from Mallorca who settled in Ponce, Puerto Rico.
+She is the daughter of Joan Marie Nicholas and Miguel Angel Rosich.
+According to census records, her paternal, Rosich, second great-grandparents were Spanish immigrants from Mallorca who settled in Ponce, Puerto Rico.
 When Vanna was an infant, her parents divorced.
 She was raised by her mother Joan and by Joan's second husband, Herbert White Jr. (1925–2022), a former real estate broker, in North Myrtle Beach.
 Vanna took White's surname.
 After graduating from high school, White moved to Atlanta, Georgia, where she attended the Atlanta School of Fashion and Design and worked as a model.
 White headed to Los Angeles in 1979 to pursue an acting career, but in the summer of 1980, she returned briefly to South Carolina to see her mother, who was dying of ovarian cancer.